Atelier Escha & Logy: Alchemists of the Dusk Sky: Anime

 A 12-episode anime television series adaptation, produced by Studio Gokumi and directed by Yoshiaki Iwasaki, aired from 10 April 2014 to 26 June 2014.
 The opening is "Asuiro" (アスイロ) by Rie Murakawa, and the ending theme is "Fuyumidori" (ふゆみどり) by Haruka Shimotsuki.
 The anime has been licensed by Sentai Filmworks for streaming and home video release.

 Episode list

 Manga

 The game was adapted into a manga by Chako Abeno.
-The manga has been running in Dengeki Maoh since the December issue of the magazine, in the year of 2013.
+The manga ran in Dengeki Maoh, starting with the December 2013 issue of the magazine until November 2014.

 Release

 The game was initially released for the PlayStation 3 in Japan on 27 June 2013, with releases for other territories coming out the following year.
 In early 2015, a PlayStation Vita version was released, with the western versions coming out in early 2016.
 This port contained new playable characters, enemies and story events.
 The physical version for North America was available exclusively through a collector's edition sold on NIS America's webstore and the Canadian retailer videogamesplus.ca.